Dbrand declares its PS5 Darkplates 'are dead’ after Sony threatens legal action

 - PS5 vs PS5 Digital Edition: which console should you choose?

 It probably doesn't come as a huge shock that Sony has sent this cease and desist letter.
 Back in October 2020 another company attempted to sell PS5 faceplates before its operation was swiftly shut down.
-In fact, when dbrand itself announced its line of Darkplates back in February, it was pretty forward in inviting legal action with the slogan "Go ahead, sue us."
+In fact, when dbrand itself announced its line of Darkplates back in February, it was pretty forward with the slogan "Go ahead, sue us."

 Dbrand wraps up its post by saying that it’s complying with Sony’s request, though it adds “for now” in bold, suggesting this might not be the last we hear of it.